2015–16 Seton Hall Pirates women's basketball team

 The 2015–16 Seton Hall Pirates women's basketball team represent Seton Hall University during the 2015–16 NCAA Division I women's basketball season.
-The Pirates, led by third head coach Anthony Bozzella, play their home games in Newark, New Jersey at the Walsh Gymnasium and are members of the Big East Conference.
+The Pirates, led by third-head coach Anthony Bozzella, played their home games in Newark, New Jersey at the Walsh Gymnasium and were members of the Big East Conference.
 They finished the season 23–9, 12–6 in Big East play to finish in a tie for second place.
-They advanced to the semifinals of the Big East women's tournament where they lost to Creighton.
-They received an at-large bid of the NCAA women's basketball tournament where they lost to Duquesne in the first round.
+They advanced to the semifinals of the Big East women's tournament, where they lost to Creighton.
+They received an at-large bid to the NCAA women's basketball tournament, where they lost to Duquesne in the first round.